Contextflo Blog

 • One technical person is using it

-• The database has no sensitive data
+• The database holds nothing sensitive

 • You read every query before trusting the answer